mozilla/ActiveData/docs/jx_expressions.md

 	}
 	⇒ "hello world"

-If any of the strings are `null`, they are ignored.
+If any of the strings empty, or are `null`, they are ignored.

 	{
 		"concat": [
 			None,
 			{"literal":"hello"},
-			None,
+			{"literal":""},
 			{"literal":"world"}
 		],
 		"separator":"-"
 	}
 	⇒ "hello-world"

-To get consecutive separators, use the empty string.

-	{
-		"concat": [
-			{"literal":"hello"},
-			{'literal": ""},
-			{"literal":"world"}
-		],
-		"separator":" "
-	}
-	⇒ "hello--world"

 ###`not_left` Operator###